Otta seal: Physical properties

 Otta seal is a type of road surfacing consisting of a bituminous binding substance and aggregate rocks ranging from gravel to fine particles.
 It is stronger than similar inexpensive surfacing techniques such as chip seal.

 The type of bitumen used can greatly affect the strength of the road.
 Bitumen binders that are more viscous tend to move through the aggregate faster, but are not as hard and cannot handle heavier loads.

 A huge advantage of Otta seal over other seals is the ability to use almost any type or size of crushed rocks as the aggregate.
 Depending on where in the world the road is being constructed and therefore what types of rock are available, the strength of an Otta seal can vary greatly.
 Commonly, the gravel used contains sandstone, basalt, and even coral or volcanic stones.
 Also, size of the particles varies greatly, with a preferred maximum of 16 mm and 19 mm (0.63 inch and 0.75 inch) for single and double Otta seals, respectively.
 Typically, the concentration of fine particles of less than 0.075 mm (0.003 inch) should be less than 10%.

 Adhesive agents are generally added to increase the strength between the aggregate and the bituminous binder.
 It is this interaction that gives Otta seal its strength and durability.

-Molecular structure

-Since Otta seal is a combination of materials, it is beneficial to look at the molecular structures of the materials used.

-Rocks are in the material family of ceramics.
-They have very rigid crystalline structures that stand up well to compressive forces.
-In contrast, sheer or tensile forces can easily form cracks in ceramics and cause failure.
-The bitumen acts the opposite way.
-It is more amorphous, meaning it is weaker under compressive forces, but can hold the rocks together and limit cracking under tensile stress.

-The bitumen molecular structure is composed mostly of compressed hydrocarbons, sometimes containing many other elements like nitrogen, oxygen, sulfur, and nickel.